cmakkaya/devops-cloud-resources/README.md

 5. Cheat Sheets

 ### Note:
-1. In order to see documents, click on `the links below` not the picture.
-Pictures give a preview of the first page of documents or redirect to Github download page for pdf documents.
+1. In order to see documents, click on `the links below`, not the picture.
+Pictures give a preview of the first page of documents or redirect to the GitHub download page for PDF documents.
-2. If you get a "`Unable to render rich display`" error when opening documents, click on `Download` and download the document to your computer then open it.
+2. If you get a "`Unable to render rich display`" error when opening documents, click on `Download` and download the document to your computer, then open it.
 3. Don't forget to report `broken links` to me, please.